The Full Story

 Button batteries: The holiday season means many more toys and other gifts around children that contain button batteries - such as watches, remote controls, lighted ornaments, singing greeting cards, calculators, flameless candles, and innumerable other products.
 You may think that there are no button batteries in your home or the homes or other accommodations you’re visiting, but think again!
 Button batteries are virtually everywhere.

 When a child swallows a button battery, it may stick in the esophagus and cause a severe burn injury in as little as 2 hours.
 It may not be immediately apparent that an injury has occurred.
 But the damage to the esophagus, vocal cords and trachea can be severe and require painful treatment and surgery.
 Search your home, and any home or hotel you visit, especially for anything that may contain coin-size lithium button batteries.
 Keep these items containing such lithium batteries locked up, or place heavy tape such as duct tape over the item to secure the battery compartment.
 If you suspect a child has swallowed a battery, call the Battery Hotline at 800-498-8666 (or 202-625-3333), then go to the nearest emergency room immediately.
 If you have any doubt, do not take any chances, act right away.

 Enter the National Battery Ingestion Hotline 800-498-8666 into your phone right now.
 Share this information with everyone you know.
 You could save a child's life!

-Poison Control is standing by, on holidays and every day of the year.
-If you suspect any kind of poisoning, use the webPOISONCONTROL® online tool for guidance or call 1-800-222-1222 at any time, 24-hours-a-day.
+Poison Control is standing by, on holidays and every day of the year, 24/7.
+If you suspect any kind of poisoning, use the webPOISONCONTROL® online tool for guidance or call 1-800-222-1222.